ubcecon/cluster_tools/jupyter_jobs.md

 ssh -L 8888:cdrXXX.int.cedar.computecanada.ca:8888 $CCUSER@cedar.computecanada.ca -N -f
 ```

+3. The original terminal (connected via `ssh` to the cedar cluster) should output a Jupyter link like `http://127.0.0.1:8888/?token=2ba204c33623ae06691da66a38df52a31e44a9c87acc28a4`.

-3. Copy the link from the cluster terminal with token, and open that webpage with any of your web browsers (Chrome, Firefox, etc).
+Copy the link from the cluster terminal with token, and open that webpage with any of your web browsers (Chrome, Firefox, etc).

 Note: These codes submit an interactive job to the cluster behind the scenes.
 ComputeCanada uses [SLURM](https://docs.computecanada.ca/wiki/Running_jobs) scheduling system.
 The Jupyter notebooks created in this way will be stored on the cluster under directory `$HOME/scratch/`.